 Know your Baby

-Trips on public transportation with Baby, like most outings he is involved with, have a much better chance of going well if he is in a good mood.
+Trips on public transportation with Baby, like most outings they are involved with, have a much better chance of going well if they are in a good mood.
 Unless you know Baby is going to be able to nap in the carrier or stroller you’re bringing with you, naptime might not be the best travel time.
-If Baby tends to get fussy if he can’t snack, try feeding him before you head out, or packing a bottle or other snack-source.
-If Baby can’t stand to be worn in a carrier, ignore all of the advice about how it’s the best way to go – it’s only an easy way to carry Baby around if he doesn&;t protest it every time you try using it, after all.
+If Baby tends to get fussy if they can’t snack, try feeding them before you head out, or packing a bottle or other snack-source.
+If Baby can’t stand to be worn in a carrier, ignore all of the advice about how it’s the best way to go – it’s only an easy way to carry Baby around if they doesn&;t protest it every time you try using it, after all.
 Unless you know Baby is great with crowds, it can be a good idea to try to time these early voyages so they don’t coincide with the commuter rush, too.

 Know your game plan

 One thing about public transportation that makes a lot of new parents nervous is the lack of a car seat, or any kind of seat belt.
 While buses and trains are statistically much safer than cars, seat belt or not, it can be hard to relax and have a smooth ride if you spend the whole time worrying for Baby’s safety.
 Some parents feel more secure knowing their babies are at least somewhat enclosed, and feel safest traveling with their babies in strollers.
 Collapsible strollers, where the wheels fold down and a car seat-like structure is left, are good for this if you have one, but a regular stroller with parking brakes on can be good for this sense of security too, as long as the bus system in your area doesn’t require that strollers on the bus be folded up and stowed, as some do.